inbo/tutorials/content/installation/user/kerberos.md

 The instructions for different platforms are explained [here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-setup-tools).
 In order to test the SQL connection later in this tutorial, add `/opt/mssql-tools/bin/` to your PATH environment variable.

-You could also decide to go for the binaries: Download the binaries [here](Downloading => https://apt-mo.trafficmanager.net/repos/mssql-ubuntu-xenial-release/pool/main/m/mssql-tools/mssql-tools_14.0.1.246-1_amd64.deb) and install with:
+You could also decide to go for the binaries: download [the debian package of mssql-tools](https://apt-mo.trafficmanager.net/repos/mssql-ubuntu-xenial-release/pool/main/m/mssql-tools/mssql-tools_14.0.1.246-1_amd64.deb) and install with:

 ```
 sudo apt-get install libgss3